badrhr/Monitoring-ML/README.md

 ### Expectations

-The first line of measurement can be rule-based such as validating [expectations](https://docs.greatexpectations.io/en/latest/reference/glossary_of_expectations.html) around missing values, data types, value ranges, etc. as we did in our [data testing lesson](https://madewithml.com/courses/mlops/testing#expectations).
-These can be done with or without a reference window and using the [mostly argument](https://docs.greatexpectations.io/en/latest/reference/core_concepts/expectations/standard_arguments.html#mostly) for some level of tolerance.
+The first line of measurement can be rule-based such as validating expectations around missing values, data types, value ranges, etc. These can be done with or without a reference window and using the mostly argument for some level of tolerance.

 ```python
 # Simulated production data